The InSite system is a workflow and open source publishing system for getting the most out of an interview.

 - is PC/Mac and Android/iPhone agnostic

 - uses as much open source software as possible

 - requires few changes from existing habits

-The system includes best practices to record, transcribe and organize interviews so the material needed for this type of publishing can be gathered and formatted efficiently.
-It also addresses journalists’ pain points like the distractions of recording and note taking, the tedium of transcribing, and the difficulties of navigating and sharing interview material.
+The workflow includes best practices for recording, transcribing and organizing interviews so transcript material can be gathered and formatted efficiently.
+It also addresses journalists’ pain points such as the distractions of recording and note taking, the tedium of transcribing, and the difficulties of navigating and sharing interview material.